 Northeast versus Southeast Portland – Which is better?

 Portland is almost evenly divided between four quadrants plus North Portland, which sits at the top of the city.
-Of the 5 major areas in Portland, each has a truly unique personality.
-Southwest has Oregon Wine Country, Northwest has two parallel bustling roads with restaurants and boutiques galore, North Portland has its laidback hippy vibe and some of the best farmer’s markets, NE Portland has Life of Pie Pizza and karaoke nights at The Ambassador, and SE Portland has Baby Ketten karaoke bar and Sizzle Pie.
+Of the 5 major areas in Portland, each has a truly unique personality;

-There’s a sometimes left unspoken and sometimes very much talked about topic in Portland.
+There’s a often left unspoken and sometimes very much talked about topic in Portland.
 The subject of conversation starts with the dividing line that is the Willamette River and continues to the dividing line that is Burnside Street.

 The Willamette splits East and West Portland, and Burnside divides North and South Portland.
 That’s not to say that Portland is divided in spirit; just that Portland is physically divided by our massive, glorious, all-knowing river and a very long street that used to be kinda shady.
 Actually, we’re not going to put too fine a point on it, Burnside used to be pretty damn rough.
 To be honest, that’s being nice.
 Fortunately, Burnside has now cleaned up its act and is an absolutely awesome place to be.